straw-hat-team/adr/src/adrs/0129349218/README.md

 This structure allows infrastructure to map errors to HTTP status codes (e.g., `NOT_FOUND` to 404) without parsing proprietary error types.

+### Source Identification

+To enhance traceability and debugging, we introduce a `source_id` field in the `UniversalError` structure.
+This field is an opaque value that helps pinpoint the location in the code where the error was constructed.
+While this identifier is not guaranteed to be unique, it should ideally be a stable reference to the error's origin.
+By including `source_id`, developers can more easily trace errors back to their source, improving debugging efficiency and reducing the time needed to identify the root cause.

 ### Documentation and End-User Communication

 Errors are part of the API surface and must be well-documented.
 The specification includes fields to support this: